AMWA-TV/nmos-in-stream-id-timing/README.md

 # **[Work in progress]** In-stream Signaling of Identity and Timing information for NMOS Flows

 This repository contains details of this AMWA Specification for signaling Source and Flow identifiers and Grain timestamps within streams.

-Currently this is provided for RTP streams, using RTP header extensions.
+The current specification is applicable to RTP streams using any payload format, via the use of RTP header extensions.
+Mapping of Grain attributes to transport types other than RTP may be specified in later revisions.

 ## Getting started